12 Features That RVs Need to Have to Be Comfortable

 If a coach doesn’t have a two-door medicine cabinet, don’t buy it!

 It’s important to have room on a bathroom counter for items such as toothpaste, combs and razor blades.
 If you wear glasses or hearing aids, counter space becomes even more valuable.

-RVs that don’t offer this option can make personal care awkward and difficult for travelers.
+RVs that don’t offer this option can make personal care awkward and difficult.